Koredotcom/docs/docs/xo/release-notes/11.x/platform-services.md

 This update includes an important terminology change on the platform:

 * Zero-shot Model Naming Consistency: Standardized the name to 'Zero-shot Model' across the platform, eliminating confusion caused by inconsistent naming; for example, ‘Zero-shot Model with OpenAI’ was used under ML > Network Type.
+* The Guardrail previously named "Blacklist Topics" has been renamed to "Restrict Topics" for improved clarity and inclusivity.

 ### Getting Started